Sharesale

 The True Vision of Snake Eyes

-However, the ending of “Snake Eyes”, drastically revised from De Palma's original vision, has become a topic of debate.
-Initially set to a tidal wave destroying City boardwalk and flooding the casino where most action happens, test audiences responded poorly, leading Paramount to pressurize De Palma for reshoots and a complete overhaul of the ending.
+However, the ending of “Snake Eyes”, drastically revised from De Palma’s original vision, has become a topic of debate.
+Initially set to feature a tidal wave destroying the Atlantic City boardwalk and flooding the casino where most action happens, test audiences responded poorly, leading Paramount to pressurize De Palma for reshoots and a complete overhaul of the ending.

 The intended climactic wave was conceived as a metaphor for divine judgment, washing away the city’s corruption—an element that was entirely dragged from the final product.
 This unexpected twist was left on the cutting room floor, leaving De Palma and film pundits worldwide unsatisfied.